-In my last year of secondary school a classmate mentioned that he’d ‘seen that bloke out of Japan’ in the dry cleaners over the weekend.
-Of course it was very possible as Beckenham born lead singer, David Sylvian’s mum and dad lived close to Penge East station.
+In my last year of secondary school a classmate mentioned that he’d seen the ‘bloke out of Japan’ in the dry cleaners over the weekend.
+Of course it was very possible as Beckenham born lead singer and victim of fashion; David Sylvian was probably visiting his Mum and Dad who lived close to Penge East station.

 Dave and Ange go to Safeways.

 Beckenham was blind to the up-and-coming ‘rock god’ the Bowies just being considered as local eccentrics.
 They seemed to like this part of the High Street, just along from the Arts Lab at the Three Tuns and over the road from the Evelyn Paget hair salon.
 This picture is inspired when my mum saw his wife Angie in Safeways at the cheese counter.

 One night my dad woke us up to tell us that the Arts Centre was on fire and we should be ready to evacuate.
 The whole sky seemed to light up as gas cylinders started to explode.
 The next day our back garden was covered in a strange snow of tiny blacken pieces of canvas.